 The Trust’s office is currently closed, but the Trust’s team continue to work remotely and are still there for you!
 Please be assured that, despite these unprecedented times, our staff are doing everything necessary to be able to continue to provide support to our scholars and partners.
-The Trust is working with a wide range of colleagues and partners to revise and publish accurate and updated information so that scholars can make informed decisions about their work, and take steps to stay safe and well.

-We will continue to keep our students updated and would ask that you check your e-mail boxes regularly for advice and information from the Trust, and from the University, which is also regularly updating its advice for students.
+We continue to keep our students updated and would ask that you check your e-mail boxes regularly for advice and information from the Trust, and from the University, which is also regularly updating its advice for students.

 We are conscious that many students who have suddenly had their research disrupted may be worried about potential extensions to their funding which may become necessary.

 In the unusual circumstances presented by the pandemic of COVID-19, the Cambridge Trust will be considering applications for extensions of maintenance funding for students, on a case-by-case discretionary basis, during the term prior to the end of individual scholarships.
 Please see the ‘Extension of Funding Guidance’, downloadable on the right of this webpage for Scholars, where you can also download the ‘Extension of Funding Application Form’.
 Please ensure that should you wish to make an application that you read the Extension of Funding Guidance before doing so.